TheMarex/ba-thesis/text/7_results.md

 ## Disturbed walking

-The scenario used to test the performance of the stabilizer under disturbance, was applying a short push to the chest.
+The scenario used to test the performance of the stabilizer under disturbance, was applying a short push to the chest, back, left shoulder and right shoulder.
 The results are compared with the performance of the unstabilized trajectory.

 \begin{figure}[H]